 Rubicon Estate was previously known as Inglenook and Neibaum-Coppola.
 (Since this post it has become Inglenook again.)
 It is at the end of a long driveway off Highway 29 near Rutherford Cross Road.
 Rubicon is in a beautiful old building with a staircase that leads to a museum that includes early lantern movie projectors and a Tucker automobile.
 This is a place you will want to see even if you don't taste there.
-The tasting is $25 for a flight of five one-ounce pours.
+The tasting was $25 for a flight of five one-ounce pours.

 While each of these wines was quite good I was most impressed at the 2006 Captain's Reserve Cab and the 2007 CASK Cab, especially given their prices.
 The service throughout was friendly, pleasant and unpretentious.
 This is a Napa Valley winery you must visit even if you are not into wines.
 But if you like cabs you will certainly want to sample some.

-Inglenook Vineyard
+Rubicon Vineyard

 1991 St. Helena Hwy